SpaceinvaderOne/RetroNASinabox/README.md

 2. Set the 'VM Share on Server': &nbsp;&nbsp;&nbsp; to where you store your VMs.
 The default is /mnt/user/domains.
 3. Set the 'RetroNAS data share': &nbsp;&nbsp; to a new share.
 This is where you will store all your ROMs and other RetroNAS data.
-4. Set the 'Name to call VM': &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to the name you want the VM to have.
+4. Set the 'Name to call VM': &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to the name you want the VM to have.
 The default is RetrNAS.
 ![Template image](https://github.com/SpaceinvaderOne/RetroNASinabox/raw/main/readme%20images/template_image.png)